DAOmasons/RuleBook/how-to-play/as-a-dao-mem.md

 ### How it works

-After each funding season, Voters have an opportunity to vote on their favorite Grant Ships.
+After each funding round, Voters have an opportunity to vote on their favorite Grant Ships.

 Ships that receive **more votes** are trusted with **more funds** in future rounds.